-Develop your knowledge and skills to meet the needs of industry, with this Environmental Management MSc.
+Develop your knowledge and skills to meet the needs of industry with our MSc Environmental Management.

-Taught by staff with academic and industry experience, plus industry-leading guest speakers.
+Taught by staff with significant industry experience, complemented by talks and sessions from professional guest speakers.

 You’ll develop key skills needed by professional environmental managers working in the field, including: